- Aim of this page

 - Later years provision (for children up to 8) – staff who are employed to work in childcare provided by the school outside of school hours, including breakfast clubs and after school provision

-- Staff who are directly concerned in the management or early or later years provision – this will include the headteacher, and may also include other members of the senior leadership team any manager, supervisor, leader or volunteer responsible for the day-to-day management of the provision
+- Staff who are directly concerned in the management of early or later years’ provision – this will include the headteacher, and may also include other members of the senior leadership team, any manager, supervisor, leader or volunteer responsible for the day-to-day management of the provision

 - Volunteers and casual workers concerned in any of the above

-- Registered childcare provision outside of schools (although that’s not the focus of this information)
+- Registered childcare provision outside of schools (Home-based Childminders), although that’s not the focus of this information.

 What roles are not covered by the regulations?